walter-a-jablonowski/marsbase-one/ai.md

   - list of organisations and people (mixed)
     - show the most important data fields for the person
     - include show user profile page
-- we use no seperate items page
+- we use no separete items page
 - Profile (user personal profile page)
   - persons may be part of one or more organisations
   - followed/favorite requirements, items and users